emiliobs/Jconexion/README.md

 <h1>1Steps</h1>
 <h3>1</h3>
-Copy and paste src into your project.
+Copy and paste src into your project. <br>

 <h3>2</h3>
-Add the folder lib to Libraries of your project.
+Add the folder lib to Libraries of your project.<br>

 <h3>3</h3>
-Go to the File Options -> System.Settings.Options.java and set the configuration.
+Go to the File Options -> System.Settings.Options.java and set the configuration.<br>
 <br>
 Line 23: modeDevelop = Terminal or GUI;<br>
 Line 50: showSQL = true;<br>